Tween middle school dances… are you ready?

-They had the lights out.
+They had the lights off.
 Oh, boy.

 Turns out we didn’t have anything to worry about.

-The girls spent the entire time dancing.
 The boys spent the entire time in the corner playing on their phones.
 And my daughter was just fine with that.

 I know 5th-grade boys usually already like girls.